 Products liability: This cover protects your business should a third party incur damages or injury as a result of a fault with a product you have sold to them.
 Cover includes liability for legal fees and compensation in relation to the claim

 Public liability insurance: This cover is designed to cover the cost of legal expenses and compensation which arises from the allegation of a negligent act by third parties.
 In the main, these will be liabilities which emanate from your business premises or from actions of your workers at other locations, in connection with your business activities.

 Employers’ liability: Under the Employers’ Liability (compulsory insurance) Act 1969, most employers are legally obliged to have this insurance cover.
 It is designed to provide indemnity for the cost of legal expenses and compensation to employees for injury or illness caused at work due to the company’s negligence.

-Business Interruption: The covers referred to in this class can be one of the most important of all covers for you.
-Established businesses who suffer a major loss are unlikely to survive unless their Business Interruption cover is correctly arranged.
+Business interruption insurance: The covers referred to in this class can be one of the most important of all covers for you.
+Established businesses that suffer a major loss are unlikely to survive unless their Business Interruption cover is correctly arranged.
 Cover can be provided for the increased costs of working and/or the loss of revenues flowing directly from Insured material damage.